The exact steps we took to get rid of head lice naturally!

 I'm a weirdo…

-Some may wonder why I’m so open on my blog and why I’d tell the world that we recently had lice at our house (and a while back I told you all about my ringworm, too), well there are a couple reasons.
-First of all, most people know that head lice can come home on anyone, there’s no rhyme or reason to it.
-Also, while I may not personally know most of you, call me crazy, but I do think of you as my friends, and I want to help you in case the same thing happens at your house.
+Some may wonder why I'm so open on my blog and why I'd tell the world that we recently had lice at our house (and a while back I told you all about my ringworm, too), well there are a couple reasons.
+First of all, most people know that head lice can come home on anyone, there's no rhyme or reason to it.
+Also, while I may not personally know most of you, call me crazy, but I do think of you as my friends, and I want to help you get rid of head lice naturally in case the same thing happens at your house.

-So here’s what happened to us:
+How Get rid of head lice naturally — here's what happened to us:

 Our daughter had been scratching her head, so of course I looked her over because one of my biggest (non-life-threatening) fears has always been dealing with lice, since I've heard what an unbelievable nightmare it is.